-We encourage you to complete the Free Application for Federal Student Aid (FAFSA) as early as possible each award year.
-The new Award Year application is available each new calendar year after Jan 1st.
+Federal Deadline: We encourage you to complete the Free Application for Federal Student Aid (FAFSA) as early as possible each award year.
+The new Award Year application is available October 1.

-- Stafford Loan Processing: The last date you can request a Stafford loan for a semester is no later then the mid-term date of each semester.
+- Stafford Loan Processing – The last date you can request a Stafford loan for a semester is no later than the mid-term date of each semester.

 How to Apply for Financial Aid

-To be awarded Federal and/or Illinois State student financial aid to attend Lakeview, you will need to be accepted and enrolled into a Degree Program at LCN, have a completed and verified to be accurate Student Aid Report and meet any other criteria designated by the student aid program(s).
+To be awarded Federal and/or Illinois State student financial aid to attend Lakeview, you will need to be accepted and enrolled as a degree seeking student at LCN, have a completed and verified Student Aid Report and meet any other criteria designated by the student aid program(s).

 Complete the Federal student aid application called the Free Application for Federal Student Aid (FAFSA) via the Internet at www.fafsa.ed.gov.
 Lakeview's school code is #010501.